 4. La Tomatina

-This is the crazy tomato fighting festival that takes place in Bunyol, Valencia every year.
+This is the crazy tomato fighting festival in Bunyol, Valencia every year.
 La Tomatina takes place on the last Wednesday of August each year.
 Both locals and tourists take part in the festival.
 The tomatoes that are used in the festival are grown specially for the festival.
 Participants put on goggles and wear clothes that they will happily see destroyed.

 Corrida de Toros or bullfighting has taken place in Spain since pre Roman times.
 Today Spain is divided between those who support the sport and those who feel it is a violation of animal rights.
-Where bullfighting is still practised the season runs between March and October.
+Where bullfighting is still practised, the season runs between March and October.
 In a bullfight, three matadors fight the bulls to the death in a gladiator-style amphitheater.

 The Running of the Bulls is an event that involves running in front of a small group of bulls through several streets in a town.
 The most famous Running of the Bulls takes place in Pamplona during the festival of Sanfermines in July each year.